Migration Skills Assessment: A Comprehensive Guide

 3. VETASSESS Migration Skills Assessment

 Vocational Education and Training Assessment Service (VETASSESS) is an Australian skill assessment authority for engineers who have taken vocational education or training.
-It gives freedom to choose from all of the engineering occupations across different industries.
-Similar to the other two evaluations above, VETASSESS evaluates an engineer’s profile based on their education, work experience, technical skills, interpersonal skills and other relevant skills required in the Australian Engineering Industry.
+It offers the freedom to choose from a wide range of engineering occupations across various industries.
+VETASSESS evaluates an engineer’s profile based on their education, work experience, technical skills, interpersonal skills, and other relevant skills required in the Australian Engineering Industry.

 3.1 VETASSESS Skills Assessment Requirements

-• An Applicant must have at least three years of work experience in chosen field
+• An Applicant must have at least three years of work experience in the chosen field.

-• An Applicant must have a work experience in their nominated occupation
+• An Applicant must have work experience in their nominated occupation.

 3.2 VETASSESS Skill Assessment Process

-• Include the documentary evidence like academic transcripts, employment certificate, and a CV.
+• Include documentary evidence, such as academic transcripts, employment certificates, and a CV.

 3.3 Necessary Documents for VETASSESS Skill Assessment